nats-io/nats-architecture-and-design/adr/ADR-15.md

 When no stream is specified, the `subject` to the subscribe API calls is required.
 An error will be returned if it is not the case.
 The library will use the subject provided as a way to find out which stream this subscription is for.
 A request is sent to the server on the `<JS prefix>.STREAM.NAMES` subject with a JSON content `{"subject":"<subject here>"}`.
 If the response (a list of stream names) is positive and contains a single entry, then the library will use this stream name, otherwise an error indicating that there is no matching stream name should be returned.

-If the stream name is specified, then the `subject` is possibly not needed.
+However, even with a provided stream name, the `subject` may be needed, for instance when the JS consumer will be created by the library, the `FilterSubject` is set to that, and when a consumer lookup is performed, if the incoming `FilterSubject` is not empty, we ensure that it matches the `subject`.

 #### Consumer name

-When a consumer name is specified, it indicates the the library that the intent is to bind to an existing JS Consumer.
+When a consumer name is specified, it indicates the the library that the intent is to use an existing JS Consumer.
 The library will lookup the consumer from the server and get a `ConsumerInfo`.
 If the lookup fails, it is considered an error, unless the subscription is for a "pull subscriber", in which case the library still proceeds with the JS subscription.

 #### Queue name